Feng shui is an ancient Chinese philosophy that focuses on balancing the energies of space.

-Feng shui is the Chinese practice of harnessing positive energy through placement and orientation.
+Feng shui is the Chinese practice of harnessing positive energy through element balancing, placement, and orientation.

 The goal is to allow wind and water forces to flow freely throughout a space, unencumbered by obstacles that might block or corrupt positive energy flow.

 Bedroom furniture layout is essential in feng shui because it affects the direction your body will face while you sleep, which can influence your health and luck.

 Don’t think of it in terms of energy, but how it affects your emotions.